 It’s important to note that there have been many studies comparing the efficacy of ibuprofen with natural anti-inflammatories like turmeric and ginger.
 These natural anti-inflammatories are just as effective in managing arthritis pain and are much safer for long term use.
 These herbs have different drug interaction and side effect profiles than ibuprofen, so it is important that you always discuss their use with your primary care physician.

-The nutrient depletions to watch for with ibuprofen and other NSAIDs are folate and iron.
+Nutrient depletion to watch for with ibuprofen and other NSAIDs are folate and iron.
 These are considerations for chronic use of these painkillers over months rather than short term for acute pain or fever.
-In many cases, these nutrients can be maintained by being mindful of consuming iron and folate rich foods, but supplementation may be required.
+In many cases, these nutrients can be maintained by being mindful of consuming iron and folate-rich foods but supplementation may be required.
 Iron supplementation should be managed by a physician because taking too much can be toxic.

 Ibuprofen is a safe and effective anti-inflammatory, fever-reducer, and painkiller when taken in the recommended doses for the recommended time period.
 Long term or excessive use can cause damage or irritation to the gastrointestinal tract, kidneys, and cardiovascular system.
 The gastrointestinal system can even be irritated with short term use.